Young Living vs. DoTerra: Why I Ditched Both of Them

 OSHA Violations

-Of course, OSHA violations don’t mean that a company is bad.
-If they cleaned up their procedures correctly, then possibly their new procedures are better than ever.
+If Young Living cleaned up their procedures correctly, then possibly their new procedures are now better than ever.
+However, it’s still worth noting.

 Non-Indigenous Plants

-Many A good number (updated 4/2015) of Young Living’s farms are located in the U.S. I think that’s fine for a company being more “in control” of their product, but not great if you follow conventional wisdom that plants grow best (and have the best therapeutic qualities) when they are grown in their indigenous locations (where they are supposed to grow naturally).
+A good number of Young Living’s farms are located in the U.S. I think that’s fine for a company being more “in control” of their product, but not great if you follow conventional wisdom that plants grow best (and have the best therapeutic qualities) when they are grown in their indigenous locations (where they are supposed to grow naturally).

-If you read through the comments of Best Essential Oils Parts 2 & 3, you’ll see that Young Living reps tout the fact that YL farms are in the U.S. as being an advantage–that it gives Young Living control over the whole process.
-Maybe, but other companies like doTERRA and most of the other companies I’ve looked into have their oils sourced from wherever the plants grow naturally for higher quality.
+If you read through the comments of Best Essential Oils Parts 2 & 3, you’ll see that Young Living reps tout the fact that YL farms are in the U.S. as being an advantage, due to Young Living having control over the whole growing process.

 Thank you for your email.
 Unfortunately we cannot comment on any